-- keep an up-to-date record in writing of all the steps taken to identify and assess the risks of money laundering and terrorist financing to which its business is subject
+- keep an up-to-date record in writing of all the steps taken to identify and assess the risks of money laundering, terrorist financing and proliferation financing to which its business is subject

-- provide the written record, the risk assessment it has prepared and the information on which it was based to the Commission on request.29
+- provide the written record, the risk assessment it has prepared and the information on which it was based to the Commission on request.32

-The casino operator should assess its risks in the context of how it is most likely to be involved in money laundering, criminal spend or terrorist financing.
+The casino operator should assess its risks in the context of how it is most likely to be involved in money laundering, criminal spend, terrorist financing or proliferation financing.